DLR-SC/tigl/doc/mainpage.md

 B-spline surfaces in order to compute surface points and also to export the geometry in the IGES/STEP/STL/VTK format.
 The library provides external interfaces for C/C++, Python, MATLAB and FORTRAN.

-For more information and examples, go to the TiGL website https://dlr-sc.github.io/tigl/.

-@section sec1 What is TiGL
+@section what_is_cpacscreator What is CPACSCreator

 In order to perform the modeling of wings and fuselages as well as the computation of surface points effectively, a geometry library was developed in C++.
 The library provides external interfaces